What is the only solution for poor cell phone reception that works almost every time, virtually without fail?

-Microcell limitations A femtocell works only for your specific carrier, and your phone must be paired, or synched, with the femtocell to in order to access the microsite signal.
+A femtocell works only for your specific carrier (for example an AT&T Microcell), and your phone must be paired, or synched, with the femtocell to in order to access the microsite signal.
 That means family members, roommates or coworkers with other service providers (or unsynched devices) can’t benefit from your improved cell service.

 One more disadvantage: a microcell cannot “hand off” voice/data traffic as the cellular network does.
 If you move out of the femotcell’s range or step outside the building, you lose service.

 That means while you’re on a call or downloading, your “mobile” phone is rendered stationary, or at least must remain within range, until you are finished with your call or download.